310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 ## Chapter 2

 {% bubble Tetora %}
-Taichou would always pretend to be a terrible, insensitive person—giving you pep talk after pep talk, and pulling you on stage even though you hated it.
+Taichou’d always pretend to be a terrible, insensitive person—giving you pep talk after pep talk, and pulling you on stage even though you hated it.

 That became an everyday occurrence in Ryuseitai.

 So, Midori-kun… You may have thought to yourself that the same would happen again this time around, but… Those easy-going days of ours are in the past.

-Taichou and Shinkai-senpai'll graduate, and there’s nothing we can do 'bout that.
+Taichou and Shinkai-senpai’ll graduate, and there’s nothing we can do 'bout that.
 We should celebrate that—we should be congratulating that.

 From now on, we have to do things on our own.